 information about how you have used our products and services.
 We use your information in this way because it is in our interests to do so for the purpose outlined above.

 We may pass your personal information to market research companies and other service providers as required.
-We will only do this where we have obtained your consent to do so.

 5.9 To market products and services to you, we will use:

 a. the contact details you have provided to us; and